mgenware/mingru-models/README.md

 - [mingru](https://github.com/mgenware/mingru) converts mingru-models to Go code

+---

-## We are working on a brand new documentation site, the documentation below is outdated.
+# NOTE: The documentation below is outdated!!!
+We are working on a brand new documentation site.
 Stay tuned.

 ---